jmleach-bst/ssen-iar-simulations/README.md

 identifiers for each array job: `runID <- as.numeric(Sys.getenv("SLURM_ARRAY_TASK_ID"))`.
 This may require editing for use on other systems.
-In any case, these files are included in the `analyses` folder.
+In any case, these files are included in the `analyses.zip` folder.
 Analyses were run using `R` version 3.6.0.

 ## Results

-We’ve included the raw results of the analyses in the `results` folder.
+Due to large file/folder sizes, the results themselves have not been included in this repository, but are available upon request (<jleach@uab.edu>).
 These are what you would obtain upon running the analyses yourself.

 ## Drake